newrelic/newrelic-ocoe-launch-pad/README.md

 ## Hosting documentation
 The documentation can be hosted on github pages or by any simple http server.
-To use the prebuilt Docker container that hosts the site with pm2 do the following:
+To use the pre-built Docker container that hosts the site with pm2 do the following:

 To build the image:
 ```